 - 2.3 Interface graphs

 - 2.4 Custom graphs

 - 3 Views

 1 Typography and languages

 Pandora FMS includes a collection of fonts that can be used within graphics, maps and reports.
-Among the included fonts,smallfont.ttf is used by default, because it supports characters such as Latin, Arabic, hiragana, katakana and many others.
+Among the included fonts, smallfont.ttf is used by default, because it supports different alphabets such as Latin, Arabic, hiragana, katakana and many others.

-The fonts are located in the directory named '/include/fonts' in which you're able to paste new fonts if you need them.
+The fonts are located in the directory named '/include/fonts' where you may paste new fonts if you need them.

-The graphs show the data collected by Pandora FMS during a time threshold defined by the user.
-Pandora FMS graphs show data on request, being generated every time the operator requires one of them, showing the most recent data.
+Graphs show data collected by Pandora FMS during a time threshold defined by the user.
+Pandora FMS graphs show data on request, and they are generated every time the operator requires one of them, showing the most recent data.

 2.1 Interpreting graphs in Pandora FMS